Harness the Elements and Win

 The (Really) Fast Shaman Leveling Guide

 The best way to get to level to the level cap fast is to do it with a pre-written, automated, in-game leveling guide.
 WoW has thousands of quests and a few million mobs to grind and it’s easy to get lost (in terms of what to do or where to go next ) or just bored.
 A full-blown guide will make your blast to the top much smoother.

-Assuming you stay focused on leveling (as opposed to shopping, PvP sessions, and RPing) you should be able to hit 85, 90, or whatever (from 1) in well under 10 days, and maybe even less.
-If you’re brand new or have full heirlooms and Recruit a Friend you’ll find yourself leveling even faster with Dugi’s.
+Assuming you stay focused on leveling (as opposed to shopping, PvP sessions, and RPing) you should be able to hit 85, 90, 110 or whatever (from 1) in well under 10 days (in game time,) and maybe even less.
+If you’re brand new or have full heirlooms and Recruit a Friend you’ll find yourself leveling even faster.

-Dugi’s is always quickly updated for new patches and expansions (such as Mists of Pandaria) and so will never be obsolete.
-You can snag your copy of Dugi’s Guide here and cruise through the levels.
+Zygor is Fully updated for all new expansions, even Shadowlands, and so will never be obsolete.
+You can snag your copy of Zygor’s Guide here and cruise through the levels.